 First Holy Communion

 First Communions are as a group (usually once a year when the Bishop visits) or individually (at any time by arrangement).
 Contact Fr.
-Olkowski at least six weeks prior in order to make arrangements.
+Tcheou at least six weeks prior in order to make arrangements.
 Since 2015, Bishop Gainer has made an annual visit to our community to celebrate a Solemn Pontifical Mass.
 It has become a tradition for our children to receive the Blessed Sacrament for the first time from our bishop at that time if they choose.

-Those who are to receive their first communion will need to provide proof that they are prepared for the sacrament (an interview with one of the celebrants), conduct first Penance (usually the Saturday before First Communion), and submit a baptismal certificate.
+Those who are to receive their First Communion will need to provide proof that they are prepared for the sacrament (an interview with one of the celebrants), conduct first Penance (usually the Saturday before First Communion), and submit a baptismal certificate.

 To arrange for Fr.
-Olkowski to use the Extraordinary Form of the Anointing of the Sick, please contact him directly by phone at the St. Joseph Rectory: (717) 397-6921.
+Tcheou to use the Extraordinary Form of the Anointing of the Sick, please contact him directly by phone at the St. Joseph Rectory: (717) 397-6921.
 This sacrament is often, but not always, given in conjunction with Penance and Viaticum (Holy Communion to those who are dying) and the Apostolic Pardon.
 Fr.
-Olkowski is prepared to offer all elements of what is informally known as the “Last Rites” to anyone in need.
+Tcheou is prepared to offer all elements of what is informally known as the “Last Rites” to anyone in need.